 The more organized you are, the more productive you will be.
 This change can significantly reduce your levels of stress and free up time for yourself.
 Set practical work or school goals and create a schedule.
 Organize your living or working space.
 Set yourself up for success by eliminating the potential for mindless tasks throughout your day.

 Life can’t be all work and no play.
 You need to find ways to live, not just exist.
 Find a hobby or something you genuinely enjoy and allow yourself time to participate each week.
 Having a passion doesn’t only lead to a meaningful existence, but it also gives you time to disconnect, relax, and get away from the everyday stresses of life.
 You need to give yourself time to have fun and recharge so you can show up to work and school life ready to succeed.

 Stress management and self-care are crucial to your overall well-being.
 While the tips listed above are great ways to take care of yourself daily, there might be times when you need a little extra help.
 It’s ok to have a list of resources to help you take care of yourself a bit better.
 Your school might have agencies, clubs, counselors, or peer mentoring services that serve as educational resources when you need a hand.
 You should also keep physical, mental, and emotional resources in your toolbelt for when you need them.

 University Urgent Care is conveniently located near the TCU campus in Fort Worth, Texas.
 Whether you’re a university student or a local resident, we’re here to address the medical concerns of patients of all ages.
 Our team of board-certified nurse practitioners is available from 10 AM- 8 PM daily.
 Add us to your resource list, and let us help you take better care of yourself.
-Give us a call at (817) 697-0700 or use our online form to book an appointment today!
+Give us a call at (817) 697-0700 or book an appointment today!